jeromezero/panic/drafts/02/02-panic.md

 "Lisa was riding in the back with the kid," Shipley said.
 "And up till now, he'd been pretty quiet.
 I mean, he hadn't been moving much or anything, but when we got to the turn--Brownsville and the E.R. to the Left, and the Gulf to the right--the kid woke up for real."

 "He started screaming and hollering," Vangelis said.
 "He was banging on the window, trying to get Marty's attention.
 He made us pull over and he told us about what happened.
-He said there was some healing thing do be done out by the river, but it wasn't no doctor.
+He said he and his momma had gone to see some doctor down on the river, but it wasn't no doctor.
 It was a killer.
 'He killed that lady,' he said.
-He pointing out toward the gulf, crying for his Mamma.
+He was pointing down the river, crying for his Momma.
 Said she was still out there.
 Said we had to save her."

 "Once he told his story, I knew we couldn't leave his momma out there," Shipley said.
 "Not if there was a chance she was still alive.
 We've never been the kind to sit and wait around for the authorities to come along and handle our business for us.
 If something needed doing, we were the ones to do it."

 "If there was some kind of trouble, we were ready," said Vangelis.
 "Marty just bought me this nice pink shotgun--for our engagement--and I ain't never been scared of trouble.
 So we headed to the right instead of making left for the E.R.
 We were gonna save his momma, if we could."

-### discovery of the scene
+### The Discovery of the Scene

-A couple of miles to the east, a little less than half way to the mouth of the Rio Bravo, Louis led the couple off the main road and on to an overgrown dirt track called Quicksilver Avenue.
+A couple of miles to the east, a little less than half way to the mouth of the Rio Grande, Louis led the couple off the main road and on to an overgrown dirt track called Quicksilver Avenue.
 As they rode toward the abandoned ruins of an old patrol station, Shipley's truck
 <!-- Patriot Blue Pearl 2000 Dodge Ram  -->
-tore up any tracks that may have been used to ID a vehicle that had been up or down that road in the last 24 hours.
+tore up any tracks that might have been used to ID a vehicle that had been up or down that road in the last 24 hours.

 Shipley and Vangelis plunged headlong into a scene of death and gore.
 It was more than they were prepared for.

-Vangelis can't talk about it.
-She breaks down in tears when I push her for details.
-"It was some kind of Voodoo witchcraft," she says.
+Vangelis couldn't talk about it.
+She broke down in tears when I pushed her for details.
+"It was some kind of Voodoo witchcraft," she said.
 "There was an altar, with signs drawn on it.
 Burnt-out candles.
 A metal bucket on the floor.
 It had been full of blood, but it was spilled.
 And in the ... it looked like a heart.
 Like a brain, or a part of one.
-Fingers," she struggles to get this much out.
-Her voice is quavering and she stutters, trying to find the words and the courage to share what she has seen.
-"Worse," is all she can muster before she turns away.
+Fingers," she struggled to get this much out.
+Her voice quavering as she stuttered, trying to find the words and the courage to share what she had seen.
+"Worse," is all she could muster before she turned away.

 Shipley and Vangelis said they had no way of telling how many bodies there were.
 "There was more blood than I've ever seen," Shipley said.
 "And I've bled out a six hundred pound Elk."

 There were no intact bodies, only pieces, Shipley said.
 A hand torn from its joint.
 A section of spine.
 Fragments of Skull.
 Some larger pieces.
 Unidentifiable, but for occasional clumps of hair and scraps of clothing.

-Statements issued by the Brownsville Police department have so far denied the extent of such mutilations or any evidence of witchcraft.

 ### A Foreign Perspective